The Croods

-The Croods is a 2013 American computer-animated adventure comedy film produced by DreamWorks Animation and distributed by 20th Century Fox.
-The film was written and directed by Kirk DeMicco and Chris Sanders, and stars the voices of Nicolas Cage, Emma Stone, Ryan Reynolds, Catherine Keener, Clark Duke, and Cloris Leachman.
-The film is set in a fictional prehistoric Pliocene era known as "The Croodaceous" (a prehistoric period which contains fictional creatures) when Grug, patriarch of the Croods, is threatened by the arrival of a genius named Guy, who comes up with revolutionary new inventions as they trek through a dangerous but exotic land in search of a new home.
+The Croods is a 2013 American animated adventure comedy film produced by DreamWorks Animation.
+The film was directed by Chris Sanders and Kirk DeMicco, who also co-wrote the screenplay, and stars the voices of Nicolas Cage, Emma Stone, Ryan Reynolds, Catherine Keener, Clark Duke, and Cloris Leachman.
+It is set in a fictional prehistoric Pliocene era known as "The Croodaceous" where Grug, patriarch of the Croods, is threatened by the arrival of a genius named Guy, who comes up with revolutionary new inventions as they trek through a dangerous land in search of a new home.

-The film premiered at the 63rd Berlin International Film Festival on February 15, 2013, and was released in the United States on March 22, 2013.
-As part of the distribution deal, this was the first DreamWorks Animation film to be distributed by 20th Century Fox, since the end of their distribution deal with Paramount Pictures in 2012.
-The Croods received generally positive reviews and proved to be a box office success, earning more than $587 million on a budget of $135–175 million.
-It was nominated for an Academy Award for Best Animated Feature and a Golden Globe Award for Best Animated Feature Film but lost both awards to Walt Disney Animation Studios’ Frozen.
+The film premiered at the 63rd Berlin International Film Festival on February 15, 2013, and was released in the United States on March 22 by 20th Century Fox.
+It received generally positive reviews, and grossed $587 million on a budget of $135–175 million.
+It was nominated for an Academy Award and a Golden Globe for Best Animated Feature.

-The film launched a new franchise, with a television series, Dawn of the Croods which debuted on December 24, 2015, on Netflix.
-A sequel directed by Joel Crawford, titled The Croods: A New Age, was released on November 25, 2020.
+The film launched a franchise, consisting of two television series, Dawn of the Croods (2015) and The Croods: Family Tree (2021), and a sequel, The Croods: A New Age (2020).